 To avoid using a restrictive filter you can use an antenna that has high gain/directionality.
 But then the pattern bandwidth needs to be even larger than the impedance bandwidth otherwise the antenna will have sidebands outside of the design range that pick up strong interferers.
 The quality of the pattern bandwidth often depends on balancing contributions from both electric *and* magnetic dipoles in the same design.
 In horns this is called a hybrid mode feed.
 In the K-antenna TEM horn a literal magnetic loop is embedded in the structure to mix with horn surface arms.

 A lot of wideband/broadband antenna and their feed structures have weird impedances that require a balun to match to available coaxial cable and receivers.
 Often times these baluns only work over a fraction of the bandwidth stated for the antenna or feed itself.
 The infinite balun of a coaxial spiral or conical spiral is the only simple large bandwidth balun but it is physically long leading to resistance loses.
-K-antenna and other TEM horns use the mechanically complex Klopfenstein (1/2 wavelength long) or "tulip" (1/4 wavelength long) tapers of the outer conductor in a coaxial cable to a parallel plate configuration.
+K-antenna and other TEM horns can use mechanically complex Klopfenstein (1/2 wavelength long) or "tulip" (1/4 wavelength long) tapers of the outer conductor in a coaxial cable to a parallel plate configuration.
 Other times exponential parallel plate to stripline transitions are.

 Besides the two mentioned above the number of broadband balun types could fill it's own page.
 So I won't start.